A Complete Guide to PPC Ad Targeting Options

 With placement targeting, advertisers provide Google with a list of specific websites they would like their ads to show up on.

-For your ad to show, the website has to be opted into Google’s ad network, AdSense.
+For your ad to show, the website has to opt into Google’s ad network, AdSense.

 Keyword Targeting